Tutorial

 install.packages("neonUtilities")

-Now load the package.
+Now load the package and read in your token.
 This needs to be done every time you run code.

 library(neonUtilities)